top of page

 Alana Jagt’s dynamic rasp soars over her blend of stormy folk-rock noir that's refreshing yet somehow familiar.
 Live she performs powerful, vocal-led solo affairs; playful trio shows; and with her six-piece twin guitar rock band.

-If you’ve seen Jagt perform live these past few years alongside these artists you’ll know that at Alana Jagt shows you're as likely to hear a Ween cover as you are a folk ballad; she's as big a fan of Aldous Harding as she is Sir Tom Jones.
+If you’ve seen Alana perform live these past few years you’ll know that at Alana Jagt shows you're as likely to hear a Ween cover as you are a folk ballad; she's as big a fan of Aldous Harding as she is Sir Tom Jones.

-Goodbye Grotebollen is the long-awaited full-length release from due October 2022.
-Granted, it's not exactly arriving hot on the heels of her sold out debut EP, Wilderness.
+Goodbye Grotebollen is Jagt's long-awaited full-length release, released in October 2022.
+Granted, it's didn't exactly arriving hot on the heels of her sold out debut EP, Wilderness.
 Okay.
 True.
 A few things slowed up the process.
 There was this pandemic, and before that, an aborted studio session or two, not to mention pressing plant delays.
 And oh yeah, Alana's parents' house was destroyed in a fire.

 That's actually how the record got its name.
 Sifting through mountains of cold black slush where the house used to be, Jagt discovered a charred, discoloured photograph depicting a cake of mysterious origins.
 "Turns out, my parents once worked in a tulip bulb sorting factory in Holland for a bit," she says.
 "When they were due to leave they brought in this farewell cake to enjoy with the other workers.
 Grote bollen translates to 'big bulbs'... there could be a Dutch pun happening there, I'm not exactly sure, but I eventually came to think of these songs as my bulbs and now I'm saying goodbye to them."